Sense and Sensibility (1995 film): Conception and adaptation

 Thompson spent five years writing and revising the screenplay, both during and between shooting other films.
 Believing the novel's language to be "far more arcane than in [Austen's] later books," Thompson sought to simplify the dialogue while retaining the "elegance and wit of the original."
 She observed that in a screenwriting process, a first draft often had "a lot of good stuff in it" but needed to be edited, and second drafts would "almost certainly be rubbish ... because you get into a panic".
 Thompson credited Doran that she could "help me, nourish me and mentor me through that process ...
 I learned about screenwriting at her feet".

 Thompson's first draft was more than three hundred handwritten pages, which required her to reduce it to a more manageable length.
 She found the romances to be the most difficult to "juggle", and her draft received some criticism for the way it presented Willoughby and Edward.
-Doran later recalled the work was criticized for not getting underway until Willoughby's arrival, with Edward sidelined as backstory.
+Doran later recalled the work was criticized for not getting underway until Willoughby's arrival, with Edward side-lined as backstory.
 Thompson and Doran quickly realised that "if we didn't meet Edward and do the work and take that twenty minutes to set up those people ... then it wasn't going to work".
 At the same time, Thompson wished to avoid depicting "a couple of women waiting around for men"; gradually her screenplay focused as much on the Dashwood sisters' relationship with each other as it did with their romantic interests.

 With the draft screenplay, Doran pitched the idea to various studios in order to finance the film, but found that many were wary of the beginner Thompson as the screenwriter.
 She was considered a risk, as her experience was as an actress who had never written a film script.
 Columbia Pictures executive Amy Pascal supported Thompson's work and agreed to sign as the producer and distributor.

 As Thompson mentioned on the BBC program QI in 2009, at one point in the writing process a computer failure almost lost the entire work.
 In panic Thompson called fellow actor and close friend Stephen Fry, the host of QI and a self-professed "geek".
 After seven hours, Fry was able to recover the documents from the device while Thompson had tea with Hugh Laurie who was at Fry's house at the time.